For the Love of Gardening

-I thought I would jump right into some tips on designing a garden, but sometimes that whole design-thing is a bit - or a lot - overwhelming.
+I thought I'd jump right into some tips on designing a garden, but sometimes that whole design-thing is a bit - overwhelming.

 So I decided to put together a page of some steps you can take to get you in the mood.

-Maybe you just want to tidy up, or perhaps rescue a garden you have just acquired - or start from scratch.
+Maybe you just want to tidy up, or maybe rescue a garden you have just acquired - or start from scratch.

 No matter where you start, here are Ten Steps to get your garden from Lousy to Lush.

-Each step could take 10 days, 10 weeks, or even 10 years, depending on where they take you.
-It is a process and gardeners - that is if you are like me - are never finished.
+Each step might take 10 days, 10 weeks, or even 10 years, depending on your time, energy and budget.
+It is a process and gardeners like me - are never finished.

-So start here if you wish and then come back to this page.
+So start here if you like and then come back to this page.

 Garden Designs are more than bits of lines on a piece of paper.
-Even though we keep our notes, hen-scratches, photos and tags, it is ever more important that we save them in some sort of organized manner....
+Even though we keep some notes, hen-scratches, photos and tags, it's really important to save them in some sort of organized manner....

 AH, YES....
 I SAID I HAD A STORY....

-In the book, ‘The Brain that Changes Itself” Norman Doidge says that when we make a ‘modest’ change, such as moving to a new house, we find that something as basic as our sense of space, (which we took for granted and seemed so natural before) - must be slowly altered while the brain rewires itself. ...Yuk…
+In the book, ‘The Brain that Changes Itself” Norman Doidge says that when we make a ‘modest’ change, such as moving to a new house, we find that something as basic as our sense of space, must be slowly altered while the brain rewires itself. ...Yuk…

-If you’re like me, I don’t want to do the 'slow altering' thing… I want it to happen now… I want the house decorated now and I want my garden designs done and beds planted and growing … NOW….sigh...
+If you’re like me, I don’t want to do the 'slow altering' thing… I want things to happen now… I wanted the house decorated "now", my garden designs done and beds already growing … sigh...